Are you having music at your ceremony?

 Which music do we pick?

 After you've decided how you'd like to include music in your ceremony, the hard part, for most, becomes choosing music.
 Ask any little kid what song plays when a bride comes down the aisle.
 Invariably, they hum Wagner's "Bridal Chorus."
 Most brides want something different.
 Whether you're after classical or contemporary selections, I can help you make the choices that are right for you.
 Of course you are free to make your own decisions entirely, after all that's what this is about... you.

 Remember, I'm privy to the final musical selections made by other brides and grooms.
 And if you want I'll share with you all that I've discovered.
 While traditional choices abound, the nontraditional ones will do a better job at reflecting your individual style.
 Here are a few to inspire you...

 Notice the locations of the loudspeakers.
 This is key for guests to hear the vows evenly, from both sides, and from as close to the front as they can be placed when space allows.
 As you can see, the lay of the land meant these were best placed a little further away from center than normal.
 How would this beautiful view have looked if they were any closer to the chairs?
 Don't worry, you're not the only one who worries about details like that!

 In this case, the speakers are located in what will do the best job for both this ceremony and the cocktail hour that follows.
-By simply turning the left speaker slightly, I can provide cocktail music evenly over this large outdoor space using the very same equipment--saving the client $229.
+By simply turning the left speaker slightly, I can provide cocktail music evenly over this large outdoor space using the very same equipment--saving my client the cost of another entire sound system.
 The actual command station is located just out of frame, under a covered porch on the right side of the photo.